twotreeszf/PrettyiSSH/README.md

 Fix crash when enum all process

-Fix long-running lead taskgaged using too much memory
+Fix long-running lead taskgated using too much memory